NicholasBlackburn1/project-portfollio-main/src/routes/(blog-article)/foxstore/+page.md

 - **View Security Events:** Users could view current captured images and receive notifications about various security events.
 This feature was designed to keep users informed and engaged with the latest updates.

-- **Configuration Settings:** The web intehttps://chatgpt.com/c/c75723f8-6cde-4824-b018-f28a1d51344drface was to provide a comprehensive dashboard for customizing system settings and preferences.
+- **Configuration Settings:** The web inteface was to provide a comprehensive dashboard for customizing system settings and preferences.
 Users could adjust their security and data collection settings to suit their needs.

 - **Dynamic Scrolling Lists:** The interface featured dynamically updating lists where users could scroll through and access information about avatars, profiles, and worlds.
 This design aimed to make data exploration intuitive and engaging.